durffy/UMLHero/Design/UseCases.md

 Actor: Designer
 Senario: The designer deletes the project from the projects overview, is prompted to verify the deletion and deletes the project

+## title: View Requirements List
+Actor: Designer
+Senario: the designer views the list of requirements in a list format to get an overview of the current requirements

 ## title: Create Requirements
 Actor: Designer